Frequently Asked Questions

 If admitted can I defer my acceptance?

 You may request a deferral of one year.
 Deferrals must be requested through the Student Admissions & Academic Affairs Committee (SAAA).
 Deferrals are generally granted for unanticipated circumstances such as illness.
 Deferrals are usually not granted for financial reasons, inability to complete prerequisite courses and the like.

 Can I apply to enter in the spring semester?

 All non-nurses & associate/hospital diploma RNs must start in the fall semester.
-BSN nurses that apply to the Health Systems Management program may apply in the spring or summer semester.
 The PNP Acute Care Post Master’s Certificate program for Primary Care PNPs only begins in the spring semester.

 Is part-time study available?

-All non-nurses must attend full-time in the PreSpecialty year.
+All non-nurse bachelors entry must attend full-time in the PreSpecialty year.
 Associate/hospital diploma RNs, BSNs, & post master’s certificate students may attend part-time.